isabella232/docs.devo.ps/source/manual/vars.md

 title: Variables
 ---

-Variables, usually referred as `vars`.
+Variables, usually refered to as `vars`, encompass both the configuration and meta data coming from your servers (services configuration, ID address, size )

 ## Assigning and Reading